minagawah/map-supercluster-example/README.md

 yarn add redux react-redux redux-thunk
 ```

-There are many proposals for "ducks", but the idea is essentially to mange Redux state per feature.
+There are several proposals for "ducks" patterns, but the idea is essentially to mange Redux state per feature.
 For this app, I am follwing [Ducks: Redux Reducer Bundles](https://github.com/erikras/ducks-modular-redux).

 As the structure bellow illustrates,
-I have `wifi_spot.js` which contans reducers/selectors/actions for Redux state manipulations associated with WiFi spots retrieved from the server.
+I have `ducks/modules/wifi_spot.js` in which I have reducers, selectors, and actions for Redux state management associated with WiFi spot data retrieved from the server.

 ```
 src